-- To apply to a role in Consulting you will usually need a CV, cover letter, complete online testing and undertake interviews, including case interviews. - Assessment centres re not typical for all firms but do expect them for large firms. - For more technical roles you will need to take additional tests (coding, software etc).

-- Consultancy firms are keen to get to know their candidates so you can also expect dinners and networking events held by firms as part of their process. - Experienced roles or hires at smaller, boutique firms don't always require these steps (perhaps just an application and interview/case interview). - You may also be invited to complete an application form where you have to write a short statement about why you are applying for the role this will often take the place of a cover letter. - Your application will be read by a human or by an applicant tracking system (ATS).
+- 1. To apply to a role in Consulting you will usually need a CV, cover letter, complete online testing and undertake interviews, including case interviews. - 2.
+Assessment centres re not typical for all firms but do expect them for large firms. - 3.
+Consultancy firms are keen to get to know their candidates so you can also expect dinners and networking events held by firms as part of their process. - 4.
+Experienced roles or hires at smaller, boutique firms don't always require these steps (perhaps just an application and interview/case interview).
+They are usually very keen on your fit to their firm and your specialist knowledge. - 5.
+You may also be invited to complete an application form where you have to write a short statement about why you are applying for the role this will often take the place of a cover letter.
+Your application will be read by a human or by an applicant tracking system (ATS).
 In both cases they will be looking for key attainment criteria (grades) and key words that mirror the skills required for the role (found in the role description).
-It is valuable to revise the core operating values of the firm usually found on their website. - You will then be passed through some online testing, either Pymetrics (games) or psychometric tests (situational judgement) and/or numerical and verbal reasoning ability - For technical roles you may be asked to undertake a timed coding test, usually in a language of your choice, this could also include mathematics related to Data Science roles - You may then be asked to undertake a digital interview, using interview software that gives you a question on-screen to answer in an allotted amount of time this will be recorded and reviewed by an assessor. - If you make it past these stages, you will be invited to an interview with a consultant or senior partner who will give you a fit and case study interview (you can expect more than one of these rounds). - Generally, in the later stages you will encounter multiple tasks, some alone and some collaborating with other people.
+It is valuable to revise the core operating values of the firm usually found on their website. - 6.
+You will then be passed through some online testing, either Pymetrics (games) or psychometric tests (situational judgement) and/or numerical and verbal reasoning ability - 7.
+For technical roles you may be asked to undertake a timed technical assessment, for example a coding test, usually in a language of your choice.
+This could also include mathematics related to Data Science roles. - 8.
+You may then be asked to undertake a digital interview, using interview software that gives you a question on-screen to answer in an allotted amount of time this will be recorded and reviewed by an assessor. - 9.
+If you make it past these stages, you will be invited to an interview with a consultant or senior partner who will give you a fit and case study interview (you can expect more than one of these rounds). - 10.
+Generally, in the later stages you will encounter multiple tasks, some alone and some collaborating with other people.